 Facilities will be opened and closed when the weather dictates

-Electricity and water will remain on year-round
+Electricity will remain on year-round

 Diamond Lake Park Rules

 The Poweshiek County Conservation Board welcomes you t Diamond Lake Park and invites you to utilize all of our community conversation areas.
 Your suggestions and comments are greatly appreciated.

 In order that we may continue to provide you with a rewarding outdoor recreational experience we ask that you adhere to the following rules: